 This cube was created in October 2022, and since then has been featured at many major cube circuit tournaments.
 I appreciate every person who has drafted, participated and collaborated in creating this environment.
 It brings me great joy that I can share this slice of magic with the community that gathers.

-TL, DR: You're about to Draft it?
-Cube Breakdown: Cards: 360 (8 players x 3 packs x 15 cards)
+Here's the TL, DR if you're about to Draft it!
+Cube Breakdown: Cards: 360 (3 packs x 15 cards) hosts up to 8 players

 Cube Identities: Eternal, Unpowered, Color Restricted, Thematic